sarahzu/DS-for-SE-2018-Seminar/social_technical_aspects/Worksheet_social_technical_aspects_paper_2.md

 As for the evaluation of the second hypothesis H2, they concluded that there is no discernible difference in the measured metrics between distributed and collocated binaries.

 8. What did you **not understand** of this paper?

+The paper explained the steps they did very well, so there wasn't anything we could not understand at all.
+However, for some used statistical methods (e.g. Spearman correlation) we had to do some research to fully understand why they were choosen and what they are used for exactly.